TomCoded/beautify/README.md

 </video>

-This shows an image rendered by throwing 20,000 photons into the scene.
+This works by throwing photons into the scene.
 Depending on the result of a photon roullete process, they can bounce off objects (being adjusted for the BRDF) and possibly land on other objects, or they can be absorbed.
-The photons bounce locations (if not absorbed) are stored in a KD-tree.
+The photons' bounce locations (if not absorbed) are stored in a KD-tree.
 Then rays are shot from the camera into the scene and, if an object is hit, luminance information for that spot on the object is calculated using the nearest N photons (up to 40 in this case).

 ### Dependencies